MicrosoftDocs/appcenter-docs/docs/dashboard/creating-and-managing-apps.md

 You can delete any App Center app that you no longer need.

 > [!WARNING]
-> Be careful: if you delete your app, you'll lose all data associated with the app permanently.
+> Be careful: if you delete your app, you'll lose all data for the app permanently.

 Follow these steps to delete any of your apps: